 Scholarships

-Discover a range of scholarships designed to support and empower students pursuing excellence in kinesiology-related disciplines.
+Discover a range of scholarships designed to support students pursuing excellence in kinesiology-related disciplines.
 Whether you're passionate about exercise science, sport management, or physical education, these scholarships provide opportunities to invest in your education and future career.

 Scholarships: Undergraduate